klahrich/chiefhustler/content/diary/investing-diary-0007.md

 type: "diary"
 ---

-After saying that I spent too much time thinking about energy and oil stocks these past few days, I spent the weekend pretty much thinking only about it.
+After saying that I spent too much time thinking about energy and oil stocks last week, I spent the weekend pretty much thinking only about that.

 I was mainly thinking about the current global situation we're in.

-Interestingly, I did not think about the kind of returns I could make or miss by betting or not on the sector.
-I was more intellectually attracted by the situation itself.
-Which is a good sign.

-Here are a few resources that helped refine my thoughts.
-I should preface this by saying that this sector and its specialists are humbling.

-I read a few articles and listened to several interviews, and I got the feeling that most if not all of the guys who follow the sector closely do so because they understand how fundamental and ubiquitous energy is to our everyday lives, in a way that most of us don't.
+I read a articles and listened to several interviews, and I got the feeling that most if not all of the guys who follow the sector closely do so because they understand how fundamental and ubiquitous energy is to our everyday lives, in a way that most of us don't.
 I think we sometimes forget what a [miracle fossil fuels](https://edmontonjournal.com/business/local-business/david-staples-16) are.

 A fascinating concept I read about is that of Energy Return On Investment (EROI).